USA Truckload Shipping Logo

 What Does Intermodal Mean in Freight?

-A typical intermodal shipment looks like this: freight is loaded into a container at its origin point, hauled by truck to a rail terminal, transported long-distance by train, then picked up by another truck for final delivery.
+Freight is loaded into a container at its origin point, hauled by truck to a rail terminal, transported long-distance by train, then picked up by another truck for final delivery.

 While truckload and intermodal transportation methods serve the same end goal, they differ in application.
 From transit time to handling procedures, each mode offers advantages in some situations and challenges in others.

-For greater clarity, I’ve compiled some of the most common decision-making factors for choosing between intermodal and strictly truckload freight shipping in the table below.
+We’ve compiled some of the most common decision-making factors for choosing between intermodal and strictly truckload freight shipping in the table below.

 Each of these categories plays a role in determining which shipping method aligns with your operational priorities.
 Let’s take a closer look at the two most critical aspects: cost and speed of delivery.